acend/argocd-basics-training/content/en/docs/01/_index.md

 * odo
 * argocd

-The files in your root directory (`/home/project`) are stored in a persistent volume, so all your data in this directory will be persistent for when you open the webshell again.
+The files in your root directory (`/home/project`) are stored on a persistent volume, so all your data in this directory will be persistent for when you open the webshell again.

 ### Task 1.1.1: Local Workspace Directory